 In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector will be placed inside a large water shield of 10 m height and 9.6 m diameter, instrumented with 84 8-inch Hamamatsu R5912 PMTs which provide an active Cerenkov veto and a shield against environmental radiation.
 The assembly of the water tank was already completed in Hall B at LNGS, and most other subsystems are currently under construction.
 The artistic rendering of the XENON1T detector in its water shield, together with some pictures taken during the assembly are shown below:

 XENON1T water tank and ReStoX - high-pressure xenon storage vessel

 Umbilical pipe in the water tank

-Within the XENON1T project, we are co-leading several collaboration-wide working groups, working on Monte Carlo simulations, detector calibrations with UV light and radiactive sources, radioactive screening of detector components, and characterization and testing of the photosensors, design of the the time-projection chamber, construction of the field cage, and cabling.
+Within the XENON1T project, we are co-leading several collaboration-wide working groups, working on Monte Carlo simulations, detector calibrations with UV light and radiactive sources, radioactive screening of detector components, characterization and testing of the photosensors, design of the the time-projection chamber, construction of the field cage, and cabling.

 The next step in the XENON dark matter search program is the XENONnT project.
 It will double the amount of xenon in the sensitive volume (~6 t), which would allow to fiducialize the target to ~4 t.
 The XENONnT TPC with the inner cryostat vessel will be constructed while XENON1T is taking data, and will be installed in the same outer vessel and the water shield as XENON1T.